DynamicSadFun/PCFGridActivity/README.md

 # PCFGridActivity

 A custom component that allows you to see activities for custom and native related entities.
-Mimics Rollup Relationship behavior.
+Simulates the behavior of a Rollup Relationship.
 Suppose we have an entity of orders.
 This entity has a number of activities (Order Task 1, Order Task 2, Order Email 1 etc.).
 In addition to activities, a child entity of Items is connected to the Order entity.
 Each of the Items also have their own activities (Item 1 Task 1, Item 2 Task 1 etc.).